Anadarko Downtown Historic District

 In the early 20th century, oil was discovered in Caddo County, leading to a boom in the local economy.
 Oil derricks dotted the landscape, and the black gold brought wealth and prosperity to the region.
 Agriculture, particularly wheat and cattle farming, also played a significant role in the county's economy throughout its history.
 Today, Caddo County continues to be a vibrant and diverse community, with a rich cultural heritage and a mix of urban and rural areas.

-This timeline provides a concise overview of the key events in the history of Caddo County, Oklahoma.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Caddo County, Oklahoma.

 • 1834: Caddo County is established as part of Indian Territory.